summitllc/git_school/additional_modules/intermediate_concepts/intermediate_concepts_and_functions.md

 2. second item
 3. third item

 One additional thing that you can include is blocks of code.
-The above mentioned `monospace text` is useful when referencing functions, files, or other small bits of logic.
+The above-mentioned `monospace text` is useful when referencing functions, files, or other small bits of logic.
 However, sometimes, you want to include a longer bit of code.
 A code block needs to be wrapped by three (3) backtick characters (`).
 As an additional bonus, GitHub (and most other renders) can provide syntax highlighting to help readability by including the name of the language just after the first